Many existing frameworks, before React came on the scene, were directly manipulating the DOM on every change.

 React keeps a copy of the DOM representation, for what concerns the React rendering: the Virtual DOM

 The Virtual DOM Explained

-Every time the DOM changes, the browser has to do two intensive operations: repaint (visual or content changes to an element that do not affects the layout and positioning relatively to other elements) and reflow (recalculate the layout of a portion of the page - or the whole page layout).
+Every time the DOM changes, the browser has to do two intensive operations: repaint (visual or content changes to an element that do not affect the layout and positioning relative to other elements) and reflow (recalculate the layout of a portion of the page - or the whole page layout).